exoplatform/exo-documentation/docs/Administration.rst

 **Add binding steps**

 You can, as an administrator, bind groups to a space i.e. map all their members to the space.
-To do so, you should click on the "Space binding" icon |image354| of the space in which you want to add group binding.
+To do so, you should click on the **Space binding** icon |image354| of the space in which you want to add group binding.

 |image356|

-- |image361| The "Space binding" icon in default color means that the space hasn't yet bindings with any group
+- |image361| The **Space binding** icon in default color means that the space hasn't yet bindings with any group
-- |image362| The "Space binding" icon in green color means that the space has already groups bindings.
+- |image362| The **Space binding** icon in green color means that the space has already groups bindings.

 Having clicked on the "Space binding" icon, a drawer appears having these components:

+-  The space's avatar and name
 -  A text field allowing you to type groups names
--  "Select from list" icon allowing to open a second level drawer
+-  ``Select Group`` icon allowing to open a second level drawer
--  "Apply" button which remains disabled until at least one group is selected
+-  ``Apply`` button which remains disabled until at least one group is selected
--  "Cancel" button allowing to clear the text field and close the drawer
+-  ``Cancel`` button allowing to clear the text field and close the drawer
 -  A cross icon to close the drawer
+-  The drawer's title **Add binding**

 .. _boundGroupsSection:

--  **Bound groups** section listing the already bound groups to the space only if you clicked on a colored "Space binding" icon
+-  **Bound groups** section listing the already bound groups to the space only if you clicked on a colored **Space binding** icon

 Drawer of a space without existing bindings: